Donald Trump And Mike Bloomberg Get In Nasty Twitter Fight: New Yorkers ‘Call You A Carnival Barking Clown’

 Shortly after, he replied to the president via Twitter.

 “We know many of the same people in NY.
 Behind your back they laugh at you & call you a carnival barking clown,” Bloomberg tweeted.
 “They know you inherited a fortune & squandered it with stupid deals and incompetence.
 I have the record & the resources to defeat you.
-And I will,” wrote Bloomberg.
+And I will.”

 Mini Mike Bloomberg is a LOSER who has money but can’t debate and has zero presence, you will see.
 He reminds me of a tiny version of Jeb “Low Energy” Bush, but Jeb has more political skill and has treated the Black community much better than Mini! https://t.co/qIef5VhjDr